fusaa/rossmann/Readme.md

 ![](./readme/single_performance_results.png)

-## Cross Validation
+## Cross-Validation

-Cross validation was performed on tested models, the dataset was spread in 5 tests, each one beggining at the end went backwards 6 weeks each time, always testing the next previous period for the data(check cross_validation function).
+Cross-validation was performed on tested models; the dataset was spread over five tests, each one beginning at the end went backwards six weeks each time, constantly trying the next previous period for the data(check cross_validation function).
 The following results were obtained:

 ![](./readme/cross_validation_performance.png)

 ## Hyperparameter Fine Tuning

-It was tried to improve the initial model by using Random Search, were evaluated 10 different possibilities,  the tests were able to find a lesser error on the cross validation tests than the one in the model used before, even thoudh RMSE is the goal metric, because of the better error it has been decided to keep the new one.
+It was tried to improve the initial model by using Random Search, were evaluated 10 different possibilities; the tests were able to find a lesser error on the cross-validation tests than the one in the model used before, even though RMSE is the goal metric, because of the better error it has been decided to keep the new one.
 Final results for Random Search:

 ![](./readme/random_search_param_attempts.png)